A Guide to Invercargill New Zealand

 Visit Oreti Beach.

 Oreti is a 30 kilometer beach overlooking the Southern Ocean with views of Fiordland's mountains to the west and Stewart Island on the horizon to the east.
 It's also where Burt Munroe of the World's Fastest Indian fame rode his motorcycle.
 While living in Invercargill, Emmett and I went to Oreti numerous times for evening drives and afternoon strolls.

 Go to the Southern Farmer's Market.

 The Southern Farmer's Market is a small produce and crafts market held every Saturday from 9:30 AM - 1:30 PM next to the Southland Masonic Hall.
 It's the perfect place to get inexpensive fresh produce (compared to supermarket prices) and try the Southland classic snack, cheese rolls.
-Cheese rolls are a made up of one slice of bread that's slathered with cheese and onion soup powder, then rolled up and toasted with slabs of butter on top.
-They are scrumptious.
+Cheese rolls are comprised of one slice of bread that's slathered with cheese and onion soup powder.
+Then the bread is rolled up and toasted with slabs of butter on top.
+Needless to say, they are scrumptious.

 Take an afternoon trip to Bluff.